← Illusions in the Boardroom

 The transition’s quarter-by-quarter timeline and the specific failure modes that end it.
 If the unit’s time spent on coordination obligations is rising quarter over quarter, the charter is advisory regardless of what the governance dashboard reports.

-When processes become explicit and contracts become binding, this pattern changes.
-Machine-readable artefacts shorten the path between commitment and consequence.
-The executive who is comfortable experiences it as increased control.
-The executive who is not experiences it as the loss of interpretive insulation: the capacity to reframe outcomes, diffuse responsibility, and manage contradiction through narrative rather than mechanism.
-These are, for many executives, not peripheral qualities but the primary basis on which the organisation selected them for the role.
+Most executives reached their position by operating at distance from mechanism: synthesising across functions, weighing trade-offs, allocating capital without holding every operational detail.
+This distance is how leadership scales, and over time it becomes identity.
+When processes become explicit and contracts become binding, machine-readable artefacts shorten the path between commitment and consequence, and executive distance stops working the same way.
+The executive who is comfortable experiences this as increased control; the one who is not experiences it as the loss of interpretive insulation, the capacity to reframe outcomes, diffuse responsibility, and manage contradiction through narrative rather than mechanism.
+For many executives that capacity is not peripheral but the primary basis on which the organisation selected them.
 Boards are not always the victims of this resistance; sometimes they are co-participants, preferring the smoothed narrative to confronting structural problems they have tolerated.

-Quarter one is analytical.
-A small team maps the three to five core processes that represent the majority of customer value and organisational cost.
-For a bank: account opening, lending origination, payments, customer servicing.
-For an insurer: quote-to-bind, underwriting, claims management, renewals.
-The mapping has two components: the process map itself, what happens, in what order, with what decision points and failure modes; and the overlay, which teams, services, databases, and systems currently participate in each process.
-The overlay is where the dysfunction is exposed.
+Quarter one is analytical: a small team maps the three to five processes that represent the majority of customer value and cost, producing both the process map, what happens, in what order, with what decision points and failure modes, and the overlay of which teams, services, and databases participate in each.
+The overlay is where the dysfunction is exposed, and it reveals that most processes share more infrastructure than anyone documented.
+Those shared dependencies determine the contract boundaries the second unit will need; the mapping is a precondition for the second unit, not the first.

 ...